-The Child Support Enforcement (CSE) Program is run by states and counties and they are the best source of information about your case.
-If you are working with the agency, but are not getting support payments, contact the state CSE agency and ask them what more can be done.
+The Child Support Enforcement (CSE) Program is run by states and counties, and they are the best source of information about your case.
+If you are working with your local agency, but are not getting support payments, contact your state CSE agency for help.

-HHS offers 95 benefit assistance programs, mostly through grantees at the State and local levels.
-Visit Benefits.gov to learn about these programs and how to apply.
+HHS offers many financial aid and other assistance programs, mostly at the state and local levels.
+The benefits.gov website has information on all the programs and how to apply.

-The TANF program, which is time limited, assists families with children when the parents or other responsible relatives cannot provide for the family's basic needs.
-The Federal government provides grants to States to run the TANF program.
+The TANF programhelps families with children when parents or other relatives cannot provide for the family's basic needs.
+The federal government provides grants to states to run the TANF program.

 State child abuse and neglect reporting laws do not specify the age at which a child can be left home alone.
 You may want to contact your local police department or child protective services agency for information about specific local regulations or ordinances.